Statscamp/PcAux/README.md

 ## Documentation
 You can find detailed documentation [here](docs).
-We are working diligently to move the documentation directly into the project.
+We are working diligently to move the documentation directly into the package.

 ## Example
 A basic missing data treatment using `PcAux` might look like the following: